 conformance-report artifact (if present)

-Recommend these artifacts be located in the MPD root directory.
+Recommend these artifacts be located in the IEPD root directory.

-Create the following directories within the MPD root directory:
+Create the following directories within the IEPD root directory:

 base-xsd — will contain the NIEM subset and its associated extension, external, and custom NIEM schema documents.
 These are the NIEM XML schema documents used to validate conformance of an instance XML document.
 Subdirectories under base-xsd may include: